cdepillabout/stacklock2nix/README.md

 exposes a top-level `stacklock2nix` function.

 This repo contains two example projects showing how to use `stacklock2nix`.
-Both of these projects contain the same Haskell code, but they use different features of `stacklock2nix`:
+Both of these projects contain mostly the same Haskell code, but they use different features of `stacklock2nix`:

 -   [Easy example](./my-example-haskell-lib-easy/)